Volvo S90 T8 Twin Engine engines, drive & performance

 There are four driving modes to choose from: Hybrid, Pure, Power and AWD.
 Hybrid is the default setting, using the petrol engine at the front and the electric motor at the rear to deliver the optimum balance of power and economy.
 You could leave the S90 T8 in this mode and never feel the need to select one of the other options.

-Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around 29 miles.
+Pure uses the electric motor for zero-emission driving, operating at speeds of up to 78mph and delivering a range of around up to 35 miles.
 Power mode combines the petrol engine and electric motor to offer the best performance, making it suited to overtaking manoeuvres and eager acceleration.
-Finally, AWD switches to permanent all-wheel drive to improve traction at low speeds, on slippery surfaces, or when towing.
+AWD switches to permanent all-wheel drive to improve traction at low speeds, on slippery surfaces, or when towing.

-This is a car for making relaxed and surefooted progress – keen drivers should opt for the BMW 530e.
-The R-Design model, with its sporty tone and lowered suspension, promises much but ultimately can’t deliver.
+This is a car for making relaxed and surefooted progress in – keen drivers should opt for the BMW 530e.
+The R-Design Plus model, with its sporty looks and lowered suspension, promises much but ultimately can’t deliver.
 This is a car for wafting, not throwing into corners.

 There’s a fair amount of body lean in bends, while the regenerative braking – for all its usefulness – results in a decidedly spongy feel through the brake pedal.
 Our advice would be to leave the car in Hybrid mode and stay well within the S90’s comfort zone.